EU Unveils Package to Boost AI Start-ups and SMEs

 • CitiVERSE EDIC applying AI to optimize city processes through digital twins.

-Additionally, the Commission adopted a strategy outlining its approach to using trustworthy and ethical AI, preparing to support EU public agencies in adopting AI.
+Additionally, the Commission adopted a strategy outlining its approach to using trustworthy and ethical AI.
 Next steps involve the Parliament and Council considering the proposed amendments to the EuroHPC Regulation.
-The AI Office will be established within the Commission to coordinate AI activities, while Member States will set up the ALT-EDIC and CitiVERSE EDICs with Commission support.
+The AI Office will be established within the Commission to coordinate AI activities.
+Meanwhile Member States will set up the ALT-EDIC and CitiVERSE EDICs with Commission support.

-For insights on how EU AI regulations, as well as global regulations, could impact you, consider reaching out to BABL AI.
+For insights on how AI regulations around the globe could impact you, consider reaching out to BABL AI.
 Their team of Audit Experts is equipped to offer valuable insights and address any concerns.

 Subscribe to our Newsletter